thedevleon/dugotovr/README.md

 ## dewarp.py
 Dewarps and aligns the dual fisheye footage (using an STMap?).
-Multiple options for implementation: ffmpeg + remap (CPU only),
+Multiple options for implementation: ffmpeg + remap (CPU only), ffmpeg + v360 (CPU only), or gstreamer (either gst-nvdewarper or gst-nvivafilter + cv::cuda::remap)

 # The Setup™️
 2x GoPro Hero 13, FeiyuTech Scorp-C, SIRUI AM-404FL, Zoom H2essential, Movo SMM5-B Shock Mount, a 3D-printed bracket to hold both GoPros securely